grpc/grpc.github.io/docs/quickstart/java.md

 ### Run!

-Just like we did before, from the `examples` directory:
+Just like we did before, from the `examples` directory (remember to delete the build directory):

 1. Compile the client and server